m417z/ntdoc/descriptions/ntqueryintervalprofile.md

 ### Interval

-Pointer to `ULONG` value receiving current interval, in ms. If received value is *zero*, counter specified in `ProfileSource` parameter is hardware counter (performacne counter build in *CPU*).
+Pointer to `ULONG` value receiving current interval, in ms. If received value is *zero*, counter specified in `ProfileSource` parameter is hardware counter (performances counter build in *CPU*).

 # Documented by